jbryer/login/README.md

 by the `login` package but will be stored in the users table (defined by the `users_table` parameter).
 The values will be used as the input labels and the names will the column names.

+The `cookie_username` specifies the name of the cookie saved so users do not have to enter the username and password os subsequent visits.
+Set this to NULL to disable cookies.
+Users can still opt out of cookies by not checking the “Remmeber me” checkbox in the login UI.

 The `salt` parameter defines an extra layer encryption for storing the passwords in the database.
 At minimum, passwords are hashed using a MD5